Skip to content

 Collectively, they provide strategic guidance, support and challenge to the Trust to ensure it meets its objectives.

-Jane joined the Trust in July 2023 as Deputy Chair.
+Jane joined the Trust in July 2023 as Deputy Chair and took on the role of Acting Chair in February 2024.
 She brings six years’ experience on the Board of University Hospital Southampton (UHS), during which time she served as Deputy Chair and Senior Independent Director during the period covering the COVID-19 pandemic, and briefly as interim Chair.
 During the pandemic, she led the testing programme across Hampshire and the Isle of Wight and was pivotal in establishing a procurement collaboration between two acute Trusts in Hampshire.

 Jane started her career as a management trainee at the pharmaceutical company GlaxoSmithKline, having graduated from King’s College, London University with a degree in Human Environmental Studies.
 There she became senior commercial vice president, gaining experience of a broad range of disease areas across different regions of the world.
 Jane specialised in leading global research and development teams in the formation of strategies to bring new medicines to patients.
 For five years she ran her own strategy development consultancy working across a breadth of healthcare organisations.
 In 2017, Jane gained an MSc in public health, with distinction, at King’s College, London University, where she focused on how to ensure the public are engaged in development of healthcare services and how social theories can help inform effective disease prevention and management.